Find Grad Schools

 5 Yearly Graduations

 Bellevue University is the 14th most popular school in the nation for students seeking a master's degree in international security.
 Roughly 13,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,136 per year, while in-state graduate students, on average, pay $11,682 per year.
+The average in-state tuition for full-time undergraduates is $8,040 per year, while in-state graduate students, on average, pay $11,340 per year.
 During the most recent year for which we have data, 5 people received their master's degree in international security from Bellevue University.
-About 36% of this group were women, and 36% were students from an underrepresented racial-ethnic group.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 #16